lpacher/lae/fpga/practicum/13_ila/README.md

 [**[Contents]**](#contents)

 Let now suppose that for unknown reasons the firmware installed on the board does not work as expected.
-The **Integrated Logic Analyzer (ILA)** core allows allows to "spy" internal signals in your design and to display then in a simulation-like environment within the Vivado _Hardware manager_.
+The **Integrated Logic Analyzer (ILA)** core allows you to "spy" real FPGA **internal signals** running in hardware and to display them in a **simulation-like debug environment** integrated within the Vivado _Hardware Manager_.

 As an example let suppose that we want to monitor what happens to LED values when controlling the counter with either the reset or the count-enable.
+So we want to add an ILA **IP core** to "spy" all these signals into real FPGA hardware.

+For this purpose simply start the Vivado IP flow from `Makefile` as follows:

 ```
 % make ip mode=gui